NBISweden/AGAT/docs/gxf.md

 The majors updates are:
   * the limitations of the feature type (3rd column) that is constrained to be either a term from the Sequence Ontology or an SO accession number (2278 possibilities).  * Some attribute's tags have predefined meanings: ID, Name, Alias, Parent, Target, Gap, Derives_from, Note, Dbxref, Ontology_term, Is_circular.
   * Parent, Alias, Note, Dbxref and Ontology_term attributes can have multiple values (separated with the comma "," character).
   * The **ID** indicates the ID of the feature.
 The ID attribute is required for features that have children (e.g. gene and mRNAs), or for those that span multiple lines, but are optional for other features.
 IDs for each feature must be unique within the scope of the GFF file.
-In the case of discontinuous features (i.e. a single feature that exists over multiple genomic locations) the same ID may appear on multiple lines.
+In the case of discontinuous features (i.e., a single feature that exists over multiple genomic locations) the same ID may appear on multiple lines.
 All lines that share an ID must collectively represent a single feature.
   * The reserved Parent attribute can be used to establish a part-of relationship between two features.
 A feature that has the Parent attribute set is interpreted as asserting that it is a part of the specified Parent feature

 ## GTF